LS-Lab/KeYmaeraX-release/README.md

 First ensure that the following software is installed
 - [Java Development Kit JDK](https://java.com/download)
-  (version 1.8+ recommended.
+  (version 1.8 recommended, versions 1.9-1.10 work, as well.
 Mathematica 9.0 is only compatible with Java 1.6 and 1.7.
 Mathematica 10.0+ are also compatible with Java 1.8)
 - [Wolfram Mathematica](https://www.wolfram.com/mathematica/)
   (version 10+ recommended.
 Other versions may work.
   The Mathematica J/Link library that comes with Mathematica is needed during compilation.
 Mathematica needs to be activated to use it also at runtime.